Last-Minute Holidays

 Today we look at the Battle of Loos in September-October 1915.
 We visit the site of the Hohenzollern Redoubt, seeing Quarry Cemetery and the 46th (North Midland) Division Memorial.

-At St. Mary’s Cemetery, we examine the story of Rudyard Kipling’s son, Jack, seeing what may be his grave, we will then then visit Le Rutoire Farm.
+At St. Mary’s Cemetery, we examine the story of Rudyard Kipling’s son, Jack, seeing what may be his grave, we will then visit Le Rutoire Farm.

 In the afternoon we visit Vermelles, see the Loos Memorial to the Missing and Dud Corner Cemetery.
 The day will end at the Lens 14-18 Museum which commemorates the fighting in this region of northern France.